letvargo/SimpleSwiftFRP/README.md

     public var value: T

 `value` returns the value of the `Cell` at the time that the value is requested.
+It is a shortcut for calling `valueAt(now())`.

 `Cell` also has a public function called `valueAt(time: Time)`:

+    public func valueAt(time: Time) -> T

+`valueAt` returns the `Cell`'s value at the specified time.
+Right now this has limited functionality, but the plan is to implement a means of tracking, browsing, and restoring values.
+Theoretically, the history of every value stored in a `Cell` is retrievable and it ought to be possible to recreate the application state as it existed at any point in time after its launch.

+`Cell` also has a `send` instance method.
+When `send` is called on a `Cell` the `Cell`'s value is sent to any `Outlet`'s that are attached to it.
+It is primarily used as a means of configuring user interface elements after initialization.

 A `Cell` can be the left-hand argument for all six of the primitive operators.
 It can be the right-hand argument for the `lift` ( `--^` ) operator.

 A full discussion of the primitive operators occurs below.

-## Synchronization

-Grand Central Dispatch is used to manage synchronization.
-Events in the event stream are handled on a serial queue using `dispatch_async`.
-Events are processed in the order in which they occur but do not block the rest of the application.

-When an `Outlet` produces output of some kind, those changes are handled on the main queue using `dispatch_async`.

-Changes to all other internal properties of a `Source`, `Stream` or `Cell` are synchronized using their own private queues and should be thread safe.

-Concurrency among different program behaviors should be possible eventually but as of yet that feature has not been implemented.
+### `Outlet<T>`

+The sole purpose of an `Outlet` is to perform some kind of an output operation.
+Anything that alters some aspect of the program state outside of the event stream is considered output.
+Updates to the user interface are the most obvious example.

+`Outlet` has one public initializer:

+    init()

+`Outlet` has no public properties and no public instance methods.

+An `Outlet` must be attached to a `Cell` in order to work.
+You cannot attach an `Outlet` to a `Source`, a `Stream`, or another `Outlet`.

+An `Outlet` can be the right-hand argument for the `outlet` ( `--<` ) operator.
+It cannot be the left-hand argument for any operator.

+A full discussion of the primitive operators occurs below.

 ## Primitive Operators